lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 .. - Description of the parameters in the interface signature

-..
-These are filled in in the code itself, not in this reST document.

-.. `Guidance for the Class initialization Subsection  <instruc_template.forTasks.html#initzn>`_ .
+`Details about the Class initialization Subsection  <instruc_template.forTasks.html#initzn>`_ .

 Run method
 ----------

 ..
-This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).
+This section will be autofilled also -- the content is filled in from docstrings in the code itself, not in this reST document (see Guidance Doc for details).

 ..
 This will consist of: